 A native of Abilene, Texas, Michelle is a graduate of Texas A&M University in Corpus Christi and relocated to San Antonio in 2005.
 In her spare time, she enjoys volunteering with the Juvenile Diabetes Foundation, American Diabetes Association and serves as a Mentor for Big Brothers-Big

 Sisters.
-She is the proud parent of a 24 year old son who is currently serving in the United States Army.
+She is the proud parent of a 25 year old son who is currently serving in the United States Army, a wonderful 25 year old USA Collegiate Swimmer and USA Swim Coach daughter-in-law and the most amazing little bundle of joy granddaughter, Calla Jane Reyes!

 Ramona Moreno joined the San Antonio Education Partnership (SAEP) in May of 2016 as the Office Manager.